 Sue Krupp is a native Texan, born in Houston and presently living in Greenville.
 She is the mother of four daughters: Ranjani 23, Kelly 19, Kacey 18 and Mikayla 15.
 After graduating from Criswell College in Dallas, she served as a missionary in both Central and South Asia among unreached people groups.

 She has been involved in children’s work for over 30 years from directing children’s church, orphanage work, VBS, Summer Musical Activity for Kids (SMAK), ESL teacher, as well as working with organizations overseas to help feed, clothe and educate poor children.
-Through her work, she has seen many of the children grow up to become leaders in their communities.
+Sue has seen many children grow up to become leaders in their communities.

 Sue has a passion to help women and children become all God intended them to be.
 She has also been a speaker for women’s events.
 Her current interest is researching human trafficking and speaking out against this atrocity

 Josh was born in upstate New York, but moved to Missouri when he was 11 years old.
 When he was 16, he felt the call into ministry and began volunteering at his local church.
 He is a graduate of Southwest Baptist University in Bolivar, Missouri with a degree in Christian Ministry, as well as a graduate of Luther Rice Seminary with a Masters of Divinity, and has previously served as Student and Worship Pastor at Freeman Heights Baptist Church in Arkansas.